Quarterly Statistics

 Condominiums

-• In Wasatch County, (areas where 10 or more sales are reported) Jordanelle Park demonstrated a trend we expect to see more of in the future – new resort activity stimulating sales and raising prices.
-Condo unit sales were up 63%, pushing sales volume to more than double 2022’s excellent performance.
+• In Wasatch County, (areas where 10 or more sales are reported) areas around the Jordanelle continued a trend we expect to see more of in the future – new resort activity stimulating sales and raising prices.
+Condo unit sales were up 41%, on a modest (9%) gain in median sale price.
+The median price for a condo around the Jordanelle is now $1.1 million.

 Condominium Y-o-Y Summary